Sirius-Yang/IMDs_WES/QC/Step4/README.txt

 ---

-Duplicated individuals were identified using king software in Noduplicated.sh, with results saved in the king.con file.
+Duplicated individuals were identified using king software in Nodup.sh, with results saved in the king.con file.
 An example of the first few lines of this file is provided (king_example.con).

 Kinship coefficients were calculated with Relative.sh, with a kinship threshold set at 0.0884 (second-degree relatives).